-Ozempic Side Effects
+Ozempic Side Effects Explained

-What is Ozempic used for?
+What is Ozempic Used For?

-These side effects can affect more than 1 in 10 people who use Ozempic.
+The most common Ozempic side effects can affect more than 1 in 10 of those who use the medication.
+These include:

 • Indigestion

-• Stomach inflammation also known as ‘gastritis’
+• Stomach inflammation, also known as ‘gastritis’

 • Acid reflux or heartburn